chris-y/homecharge/README.md

 ### Manual
 Copy `custom_components/homecharge` into your custom_components directory in your Home Assistant config dir.

+### Configuration
-Then, add the following to configuration.yaml:
+Add the following to configuration.yaml:

 ```
 homecharge: